huaweicloudDocs/cci/cn.zh-cn/API 参考/创建Deployment回滚（v1beta1）.md

 ## 功能介绍<a name="zh-cn_topic_0091433672_section41398477"></a>

-This API is used to create rollback of a Deployment Rollback
+This API is used to create rollback of a Deployment Rollback.

 ## URI<a name="zh-cn_topic_0091433672_section37041974"></a>